marylieh/marylieh/README.md

 I'm fascinated by container orchestration systems like kubernetes as well as cloud based infrastructure.
 I have programmed Minecraft plugins in Kotlin and love to develop discord bots in Kotlin as well.
 For business inquiries you can [email me](mailto:support@marylieh.social)

+Currently I'm learning something about deep learning and Artificial Intelligence.

 Outside of work, I'm interested in following the development of science, especially in space.
 I play video games and like to watch anime.

 #### Let's connect!